dongyuehang/android_study/README.md

 # android_study
 example android projects that can be used for newbee leaners.
-Author intro: Qdu dyh
+Author intro: Qdu dyh.
+IDE: Eclipse + ADT.
+Android SDK level: API 19.